This post was updated in April 2025

 Upgrade on basic must-see tickets

-Casa Batlló General ticket: SILVER and GOLD options
+Casa Batlló General ticket: SILVER, GOLD and PLATINUM tickets

-Once you click to confirm your general ticket, you can choose between Blue (basic ticket), Silver or Gold.
+Once you click to confirm your general ticket, you can choose between Blue (basic ticket), Silver, Gold or Platinum.

 Price: €5 extra on top of the Basic Ticket